 Invasive Tree Removal Exchange Program

-Program now closed for the season!
-Please check back next July (2026) for registration to receive a sapling in September.
+Please check back in July 2026 for registration to receive a sapling in September.

 Receive a free native tree sapling to replace an invasive tree on your property courtesy of our Gravel Bed project.